wildart/Log4jl.jl/README.md

 1. `Log4jl` module is referenced
 2. `Log4jl.__init__` is called
-    1. Context selector initialized as `LOG4JL_CONTEXT_SELECTOR` constant
+    1. Context selector initialized as `LOG4JL_CONTEXT_SELECTOR` constant from environment variable with the same name.